A strongly polynomial algorithm for generalized flow maximization: The strongly polynomial algorithm

 The termination criterion is not on the value of $\Delta$, but on the size of the graph: we terminate once it is reduced to a single node.
 The main progress is done when an abundant arc $pq$ appears: in this case, we first set the flow value on every non-tight arc to 0, and then reduce the number of nodes by one using the above described subroutine \textsc{Contract}$(pq)$.
 Further, the value of the scaling factor $\Delta$ is multiplied by 16, and the counter $k$ is increased by one.
 The sets $T_0$ and $T$ are reset to $\emptyset$.
 A sequence of such contractions is performed until all abundant arcs are contracted.
 The iterations between two phases where contractions are performed (and those up to the first contraction) will be referred to as a {\em major cycle} of the algorithm.
 In the description and the analysis, $n$ and $m$ will always refer to the size of the original instance and not the actual contracted one.

-At termination, the subroutine \textsc{Expand-to-Original} finds an optimal primal and dual solution in the original graph.
+At termination, the subroutine \textsc{Expand-to-Original} finds primal and dual optimal solutions in the original graph.
 This is done by first expanding all contracted arcs $pq$ by the subroutine \textsc{Reverse}$(pq)$, taking these arcs in the reverse order of their contraction.
 Hence we obtain a dual optimal solution $\mu^*$ in the original graph (see Lemma~\ref{lem:contract-opt}).
 Finally, the subroutine \textsc{Tight-flow}$(V,\mu^*)$ obtains a primal optimal solution, as guaranteed by Theorem~\ref{thm:tight-flow}(i).

 \begin{theorem} The algorithm \textsc{Enhanced Continuous Scaling} finds an optimal solution for the uncapacitated formulation (\ref{primal}) in running time $O(n^3m^2)$ elementary arithmetic operations and comparisons. \end{theorem}